 Kaitlyn Mascher-Mace (She/Her) was born in Oregon and raised in New Mexico.
 She graduated from the Colorado School of Mines majoring in Mechanical Engineering in 2006.
 She has worked professionally as a Petroleum Engineer as well as a board-certified Paramedic.

 Rev. Mascher-Mace graduated from the Institute of Buddhist Studies with the Shin Buddhist Studies graduate certificate in 2019 and will finish earning her Masters of Divinity in 2023.
-She received her Tokudo ordination in 2019.
+She received her Tokudo ordination in 2019 and Kyoshi certification in 2022.
 She was assigned as the Assistant Minister (Kaikyoshi-Ho) of Tri-State/Denver Buddhist Temples in March of 2021.

 For More Information